zerotier/ZeroTierNAS/README.md

 ### Synology (DSM 6.1+)

- - Step 1: See [here](https://github.com/SynoCommunity/spksrc/wiki/Architecture-per-Synology-model) or [here](https://www.synology.com/en-us/knowledgebase/DSM/tutorial/General/What_kind_of_CPU_does_my_NAS_have) to determine which chip architecture your device has.
+ - See [here](https://github.com/SynoCommunity/spksrc/wiki/Architecture-per-Synology-model) or [here](https://www.synology.com/en-us/knowledgebase/DSM/tutorial/General/What_kind_of_CPU_does_my_NAS_have) to determine which chip architecture your device has.
 Or just ask and we can help you.

- - Step 2: Download the correct package for your device.

 | Architecture | Download |
 | --- | --- |